 Retainers are plates or wires given to prevent teeth from moving after the orthodontic treatment is completed.
 The teeth have a tendency to shift from their new positions as the bone supporting them is softer when the braces are removed.
 Even after the bone gets back to normal there are a number of forces acting on the teeth.
 A retainer supports the teeth and keeps them in their desired positions.

-There are two types of retainers, removable and fixed.
-Removable retainers are plates which can be removed by the patient.
-They have to be worn all the time except while brushing and eating.
 The fixed retainers are thin wires bonded to the teeth on the inner surfaces so that they are not visible at all.
 These can be kept in the mouth as long as necessary, without any problems.

 The recent studies in the orthodontic literature suggest that it is better to keep retainers for a long time.
 It is not possible to predict whose teeth are likely to move after the retainers are discontinued.
 The orthodontist would decide about the duration of the retainers for an individual based on her/his condition of teeth and jaw structures.
 In some cases life-long retention may be necessary for the stability of the teeth.